 Q3.
 What causes scope creep in project management?

-There are multiple reasons that can cause scope creep, some of the reasons include unspecific scope definition, insufficient resources, disengaged stakeholders, etc.
+Multiple reasons can cause scope creep; some reasons include unspecific scope definition, insufficient resources, disengaged stakeholders, etc.

 Do you want a free Project Management Software?